zwzheng45/Project-Potemkin/README.md

 ## Memory & Profile Flow
 - STM: every turn stored in SQLite and into Chroma for retrieval.
 - LTM: every 16 STMs are summarized into LTM, and the family profile is refreshed.
+- Buckets: shared long-term + important events (timestamped for UI timeline only, not fed into reply prompts) + user-private + user-approved public memories; the agent classifies each turn automatically.
 - Storage: `~/.membase/<family_id>/sql.db` (dialogue) and `~/.membase/<family_id>/rag` (vector DB).
 - Hub sync: with `MEMBASE_AUTO_UPLOAD=true`, memories push to Membase Hub for cross-device reuse.